Estimating Large Language Model Capabilities without Labeled Test Data: Experiments

 \subsection{Accuracy Estimation Benchmark}

-We benchmark both our method of training a meta-model for ICL accuracy estimation and the baseline methods mentioned in section \ref{sec:baselines} on a total of 12 LLM-dataset collection pairs (3 dataset collections $\times$ 4 LLMs).
+We benchmark both our meta-model method for ICL accuracy estimation and the baseline methods mentioned in Section \ref{sec:baselines} on a total of 12 LLM-dataset collection pairs (3 dataset collections $\times$ 4 LLMs).
 For each evaluation setting, we evaluate 3 different featurization methods mentioned in Section \ref{sec:features}.
+This adds up to 36 experiment settings.

-\paragraph{Datasets.} We use three different collections of datasets: multiple choice QA (MCQA) from MMLU \citep{hendrycks2020measuring} and both MCQA and closed-book QA (CBQA) from CrossFit \citep{ye2021crossfit} (see Table \ref{tab:ontology} for the full ontology of tasks).
-We use the implementations and adopt the training/test partitions from HuggingFace Datasets \cite{lhoest2021datasets}.
-We split each collection of datasets into meta-training/test splits using 5-fold cross-validation ---we partition each dataset collection into 5 equal-sized subsets and run five versions of each experiment, one with each subset being used as the meta-test set and the remaining subsets used as meta-training data.
+\paragraph{Datasets.} We use three different collections of datasets in total: multiple-choice QA (MCQA) from MMLU \citep{hendrycks2020measuring} and both MCQA and closed-book QA (CBQA) from CrossFit \citep{ye2021crossfit} (see Table \ref{tab:ontology} for the full list of tasks).
+We henceforth use MCQA and CBQA to refer to the CrossFit dataset collections respectively.
+We use the implementations and training/test partitions from HuggingFace Datasets \cite{lhoest2021datasets}.
+We split each collection of datasets into meta-training/test splits using 5-fold cross-validation---we partition each dataset collection into 5 equal-sized subsets and run five versions of each experiment, one with each subset being used as the meta-test set and the remaining subsets used as meta-training data.
 We take the average of the meta-test results as our final result.